Emerald Jewellery: Meaning, Types and How to Choose the Right Green Stone

 The inclusion pattern of Colombian stones is diagnostic: they contain three-phase inclusions (a combination of liquid, gas and solid crystal, typically pyrite) that are virtually absent in stones from other origins.
 A trained gemologist can identify Colombian origin from the inclusions alone.

-Specimens certified by leading independent gemological laboratories are the luxury investment tier.
+Specimens certified by leading independent gemological laboratories sit at the top luxury tier.

 Zambian